amckennafoster/nbidata/docs/metadata/metadata.md

 ### Related Identifiers, Funding and Contributors

 #### Related Identifiers
 The dataset or report may be related to a research output that is already published and has a DOI.
 Related identifiers may point to a research output within the NBI Digital Repository on Zenodo or may point to an external source.
-For example, a researcher conducts a pilot study on Nantucket and NBi publishes the dataset and report on the repository.
+For example, a researcher conducts a pilot study on Nantucket and NBI publishes the dataset and report on the repository.
 These likely have no related identifiers.
 The following year, the researcher conducts follow up research and collects a much larger dataset, subsequently publishing the results in a peer reviewed journal.
 The researcher submits the dataset to NBI for publication.
 That dataset would have two related identifiers: one for the pilot study and one for the peer reviewed publication.

 Related Identifier Relationships

-Only a few of the relationships will be useful to NBI.
+Here are the relationships that will likely be useful to NBI.
+Zenodo has a much longer list as well.

 <table>
 <tr><th>Related Identifier is</th><th>Use this relationship</th><th>Notes</th></tr>